awslabs/flexible-snapshot-proxy/Memory.md

 <img width="837" alt="Memory used for listing an 8TiB snapshot" src="https://user-images.githubusercontent.com/1688932/166822175-a940860a-7b68-460a-8bf8-231e6f191c21.png">

-In practical terms, considering the recommendations outlined in the ebs.py comment block and typical system memory amounts, a system with 8GB of memory should be able to list a 10 TiB allocated snapshot, and 16 GiB of memory is optimal for listing 16 TiB snapshots.
+In practical terms, considering the recommendations outlined in the flexible-snapshot-proxy comment block and typical system memory amounts, a system with 8GB of memory should be able to list a 10 TiB allocated snapshot, and 16 GiB of memory is optimal for listing 16 TiB snapshots.
 This part scales linearly, so to handle a 64TiB allocated snapshot from an io2 Block Express volume (64 TiB is the maximum volume size supported today), you will need over 48 GiB of memory, and therefore should use a system with 64 GiB or more.

 Once the list/diff is complete, additional memory is needed to perform further operations on the snapshots.